Federal agencies are required by statute to purchase products as designated or specified under this program.

 Life Cycle Cost Savings

 Life Cycle Costing (LCC) aims to quantify the financial impact of a product over its entire life cycle to assist consumers in making decisions that will save them money over the long term.

-GSA's Proving Ground found that condensing boilers will outperform conventional boilers by a substantial margin, with a 14% savings in natural gas consumption.
+GSA's Green Proving Ground found that condensing boilers will outperform conventional boilers by a substantial margin, with a 14% savings in natural gas consumption.
 Payback is 4 - 7 years at estimated typical cost.
-At end of life, replacing conventional boilers with condensing boilers is life-cycle cost effective even when only 3 -5 % more efficient than high-efficiency boilers.
+At end of life, replacing conventional boilers with condensing boilers is life-cycle cost effective even when only 3 - 5 % more efficient than high-efficiency boilers.

 For most applications, energy-efficient commercial boilers have the lowest life-cycle cost.
 An efficient product is cost effective when the utility costs saved over the life of the product exceed the additional upfront cost (if any) of the more efficient model.
 Federal purchasers may assume that Energy Star-qualified products and products meeting FEMP-designated efficiency requirements are life-cycle cost effective.
 However, users wishing to determine cost effectiveness for their application may do so using the cost savings calculator on FEMP's product web page.

 Contributes to meeting The Guiding Principles for Sustainable Federal Buildings

 Energy Star applies to residential boilers of up to 300,000 rated capacity (Btu/h) and small commerical boilers of 300,000 - 2,500,000 rated capacity (Btu/h), while FEMP covers commercial boilers of 2,500,000 - 10,000,000 rated capacity (Btu/h).